-Based on an initial policy paper, the government has decided to formulate the wind energy around a cornerstone instrument of a feed-in tariff (FiT).
+Based on an initial policy paper, the government has decided to formulate the wind energy around a cornerstone instrument of a feed-in tariff (FiT), whereby IPPs which operate wind energy plants are provided with a fixed tariff in USD per kWh they feed into the grid over the next 20 years.
 A preliminary financial analysis indicates there is an incremental cost to wind energy in Country X, and therefore the feed-in tariff will likely include a direct financial incentive in the form of a FiT premium.
 The country is also currently considering whether an overall public instrument package, combining the cornerstone instrument (FiT) with complementary policy and financial derisking instruments, may be cost-effective.
 These possible components of a public instrument package are illustrated in Figure 1, below.